Nottingham: Public art

 Nottingham has a range of public artworks across the city, largely from the twentieth century.
 These include traditional statues such as Robin Hood by James Woodford, and Lee Johnson's statue of Brian Clough.
 Contemporary artwork includes Anish Kapoor's Sky Mirror at Nottingham Playhouse, and Aspire by Ken Shuttleworth at the University of Nottingham.
-In 2018 the site of Lenton Priory was declared a sculpture park and three new artworks commissioned on the site.
+In 2018, Nottingham City Council commissioned three new artworks on the site of Lenton Priory.
 These include 'Lenton Priory Stone' by James Winnet based the carvings on the 12th century Norman baptismal font from the Priory, and the 'Lenton Priory Pillars' by Adrian Riley.

 Venues

 Nottingham has two large-capacity theatres, the Nottingham Playhouse and the Theatre Royal, which together with the neighbouring Royal Concert Hall forms the Royal Centre.
 The city also contains smaller theatre venues such as the Nottingham Arts Theatre, the Lace Market Theatre, New Theatre and Nonsuch Studios.